tum-pbs/coord-trans-encoding/README.md

 `./Step-1_script_meshing_v2.sh`

 (Note: the script calls "construct2d".
 It might take minutes generating 1500 mesh files.
-According to the data files for airfoil coordinates, if the training edge is sharp, the script generates C-type grids; if blunt, it writes O-type grids.
+According to the data files for aerofoil coordinates, if the training edge is sharp, the script generates C-type grids; if blunt, it writes O-type grids.
 The output files are *.p3d, *_stats.p3d and *.nmf files.)

 Step 2: